Shriyanshagro/Course_Portal/README.md

 This App is a Courses Portal developed with web2py.

-Its domain is to use it for large domain for efficient useful service for university, faculty and schools.
-In university, each course to access to link e-learning to show course and its useful service like discussion forum, assignment tracking and grades submission.
+Users are categoried as "admin", "student" and "faculty".

+It serves for large domains such as university and schools, where it provide useful service like discussion forum, assignment  tracking, grades submission, resources distribution and feedback form.
+It basically provides a global platform for communication.

 **Screenshots of Portal**